vamsidarbhamulla/serenity-cucumber-bdd-screenplay/README.md

 General Note : The server will start up after first few requests , so expect a 404 for the initial 4-5 requests.

+## Running the Project Using Gradle
+This requires webdriver setup.
+By default the tests run on Chrome, you need to set the latest chromedriver instance on your system path.

+Open a command window and run:

+    ./gradle.bat test (For Windows Machines)
+    ./gradlew test  (For Linux based and Mac)

+If you want to run the tests using firefox, make sure latest geckodriver is available on your system path.

+Open a command window and run:

+     ./gradlew test -Dwebdriver.driver=firefox

+If you want to run the tests using internet explorer, make sure latest internetexplorerdriver is available on your system path.

+Open a command window and run:

+    ./gradlew test -Dwebdriver.driver=iexplorer

+These commands run Cucumber features using Cucumber's JUnit runner.
+The `@RunWith(CucumberWithSerenity.class)` annotation on the `CucumberSerenityBDDSimpleRunner` class tells JUnit to kick off Cucumber.

 ## Licensing